goose-lang/goose/README.md

 [![](https://godoc.org/github.com/tchajed/goose?status.svg)](https://godoc.org/github.com/tchajed/goose)

-Goose imports code written in Go into [Armada](https://github.com/mit-pdos/armada), a Coq framework for verification of concurrent storage systems.
+Goose imports code written in Go into [Perennial](https://github.com/mit-pdos/perennial), a Coq framework for verification of concurrent storage systems.
 The Go code is a complete Go program, which we can import, run, and benchmark.
-The Armada program has a precise semantics in Coq describing its behavior, and we can use Armada to prove that the code meets its specification.
+The Perennial program has a precise semantics in Coq describing its behavior, and we can use Perennial to prove that the code meets its specification.

-Goose supports only a stylized subset of Go, and part of the Armada support includes a model for how Go pointers, slices, and maps work (for example).
+Goose supports only a stylized subset of Go, and part of the Perennial support includes a model for how Go pointers, slices, and maps work (for example).
 The conversion is _trusted_: we run the Go program but prove properties about the Coq code.
-The subset of Go and Armada model are carefully chosen to make the translation simpler and more trustworthy.
+The subset of Go and Perennial model are carefully chosen to make the translation simpler and more trustworthy.

 ## Demo: an example conversion